 Earth and Planetary Sciences Major

-Earth majors are involved in the full spectrum of departmental activities beyond coursework, including research, seminars, field trips, and social functions.
+The Earth and Planetary Sciences major and minor are offered by the Department of Earth, Environmental, and Planetary Sciences (DEEPS), which also offers the Environmental Science major, described elsewhere in this catalog.
+Earth and Planetary Sciences majors are involved in the full spectrum of departmental activities beyond coursework, including research, seminars, field trips, and social functions.
 Many do research projects with faculty and graduate students that lead to honors theses and scientific publications.
-For more information see About Earth and Planetary Sciences in this catalog and also the website for the department, which will be undergoing a name change to Department of Earth, Environmental, and Planetary Sciences (DEEPS).
+For more information see About Earth and Planetary Sciences in this catalog and also the website for the department.

 Students planning to attend graduate school are strongly encouraged to conduct independent study (EARTH 399-0).